mosaic-design-system/docs/src/components/navigation-header.md

       The Navigation Header is a fundamental part of the the application shell or layout.

       There are three navigation components; Navigation Header, Navigation Rail, Navigation Drawer, and Navigation Bar.
-The Navigation Header is the primary navigation that appears across the top of the page and the

-      sidebar is the secondary navigation that appears in a left-hand pane.
-Using a navbar with a sidebar is a common pattern for two levels of navigation.
-The bottom navigation is used to display links across the bottom on small screens.
+The Navigation Header is the primary navigation that appears across the top of the page and the rail and drawer are combined to create a Sidebar for the secondary navigation, which appears in a left-hand pane.
+Using a Navigation Header with a Sidebar is a common pattern for multiple levels of navigation.
+The Navigation Bar is used to display links across the bottom on small devices.

-      There are a number of different navbar behaviours, such as collapse, bottom navigation, sidebar, etc. In addition, there are range of navbar variations/attributes including, multi-line navbar links, navbar with search toggle, etc.
+      tbc

       The following rules apply to the Navigation Header: